MURDERGUTS/MURDERGUTS/README.md

 hey... man's. im new to github :3

-wanted github to claim my user. mainly using this for ponytown. not gonna put actual work into it i guess </3
+wanted github to claim my user. mainly using this for ponytown. not gonna put actual work into this i guess </3

 im on the game alot.